GiorgiTsukhishvili/Redberry-Bootcamp-5-Assignment-PCfy/README.md

 # Redberry Bootcamp 5 Assignment PCfy

 This is application is designed using **React** with **TypeScript**.
-This application was made for Redberry Bootcamp.
+This application was made for Redberry Bootcamp and is made for two resolution: Desktop: (1920x1080), Mobile: (390x844 - IPhone 12 Pro).
 In this application you will be able to do:

 - See already listed forms
 - See each laptop details